dotnet/AspNetCore.Docs/aspnetcore/fundamentals/minimal-apis/includes/openapi9.md

 ## Describe endpoints

 OpenAPI supports providing summaries and descriptions of routes that are registered in an app.
-Minimal APIs supports two strategies for setting these properties on a given endpoint, using the following extension methods and attributes:
+Minimal APIs support two strategies for setting these properties on a given endpoint, using the following extension methods and attributes:

 * Summaries: <xref:Microsoft.AspNetCore.Http.OpenApiRouteHandlerBuilderExtensions.WithSummary%2A>
 * Descriptions: <xref:Microsoft.AspNetCore.Http.OpenApiRouteHandlerBuilderExtensions.WithDescription%2A>